Real estate cash flow is not about what happens in a “normal” month.

 In March of Year 1, the roof needs repair work, to the tune of $1,458.

-Six months later, in September, the furnace is serviced for $200.
+Six months later, in September, you have to service the furnace for $200.

 Then the tenants move out at the end of November.
 You send in a crew to paint the inside of the unit, costing $1,850.